Babe Ruth Rules, Code of Conduct, & Expectations

 Playing Time – Player safety is top priority in this rule.
 Each player should play at least two innings in the field during a seven-inning game.
 A player should not sit more than twice per seven-inning game.

 Absent Players – If a team does not have 9 players (must have at least 8 to start a game or its a forfeit), they must borrow a player from the opposing team IF that team has more than 9 players.
 The player must be the last batted out from the offering team (current pitcher and catcher are exempt).
 The borrowed player must play outfield for the borrowing team.
 If a player arrives late, the player is inserted into the bottom of the lineup and the borrowed player returns to his team.
 For playoffs, teams must have 8 players to start a game, but no borrowing players.
-If a team does not have at least 8 players in the playoffs, or its a forfeit.
+If a team does not have at least 8 players in the playoffs, they will forfeit the game to their opponent (no exceptions/changes allowed to this rule, regardless of ideas/concessions/agreements coaches might consider).

 Make Up Games – Games will be rescheduled (by the Home team coach, with cooperation from the Away team coach) on the league's next scheduled practice night or off day.
 If weather is still inclement, or field is unplayable, then it is postponed to the leagues next scheduled practice night or off day; etc.